rkt/rkt/Documentation/hacking.md

 Follow the instructions on [Update coreos flavor stage1][update-coreos-stage1].

+## Running tests

+The rkt repository includes both unit and functional tests.
+Follow the instructions in [Manually running the tests][manual-run-tests] for details on how to run the different tests.

 ## Managing dependencies

 rkt uses [`glide`][glide] and [`glide-vc`][glide-vc] to manage third-party dependencies.